sirech/talk-humane-on-call-alerting/presentation.md

 ---

-## This isn't a technology problem, but an organizational one
+## Don't fix organizational problems with technology

 ???

-- To quote a former colleague: "You don't have a technology problem, you have an organizational one"
+- Inspired by what a former colleague used to say all the time
 - It's got nothing to do with tools

 ---